giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 </div>

 <p align="justify">
-Based on our findings, we return to our network graph, which we have complemented accordingly.
-Figure 13 illustrates the most prevalent communities, which we have labeled according to our overall analysis.
+We now return to our network graph and label it according to our overall findings.
+Figure 13 illustrates the idenities of the most prevalent communities in the Twitter debate surrounding the Nord Stream sabotage.
 </p>

  <div align="center">